wout/dendro/README.md

 code, there are two options.

 ### 1. The Crystal Playground
-The easiest way to get started, is to use the online [Crystal Playground](https://play.crystal-lang.org/#/cr).
+The easiest way to get started is to use the online [Crystal Playground](https://play.crystal-lang.org/#/cr).
 Paste the code found in `dendro.cr` into the playground, uncomment lines 453 to 465 and click on **Compile & run code**.

-When it's done, copy the output on the left, paste it in an empty file and save it as `dendro.svg`.
-You you can open this file in a browser, Illustrator, Affinity Designer, Inkscape or any other Vector Graphics software.
+When it's done, copy the output on the left, paste it into an empty file and save it as `dendro.svg`.
+You can open the resulting file in a browser, Illustrator, Affinity Designer, Inkscape or any other Vector Graphics software.

 ### 2. Installing Crystal
 Installing Crystal is a bit more complex, but you'll get the benefit of running